openshift/enhancements/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md

 cases.
 Nevertheless, users and partners want to automate these deployments.
 The assisted installer GUI provides an excellent user experience for deploying connected clusters.
-This enhancement covers the *automation* use case for disconnected clusters.
+This enhancement covers the *user-provided automation* use case for disconnected clusters.

 ## Motivation